 Range Anxiety is a thing of the past!

-Most EVs now go over 200 miles between charges.
+Many EVs now go over 200 miles between charges.
 They make a great commuter car and are great for a day trip to Portsmouth NH for the day or Providence RI to see the RISD museum, or Sturbridge Village with the family.
-Google maps now shows charging stations with availability.
+Ask Google maps to show charging stations near you and it will give you their availability too.

 To learn more visit GreenEnergyConsumers.org can help you select the options you need from a car including range and charging ports.